Drenso/symfony-oidc/README.md

 > It is possible to supply prompt and scope parameters to the `generateAuthorizationRedirect` method.

+> It is also possible to force remember me mode for the redirect.

 That should be all!

+### Remember me

+If you want to enable remember me functionality make sure that you add the `_remember_me=1` query parameter to the route being used to generate the redirect forward (the one that calls `generateAuthorizationRedirect`).

+You can override the `_remember_me` parameter per OIDC client.
+Just update the `remember_me_parameter` value in the client configuration.

+Lastly, make sure the Symfony remember me authenticator is enabled, and that you set the `enable_remember_me` option to true for the `oidc` authenticator in `security.yaml`.

+When a user is authenticated, you will see the `REMEMBERME` cookie.
+You can remove the `PHPSESSID` cookie to check whether remember me is working.

 ### Cache